Psydoc19/Portfolio/README.md

 - **[Salifort Motors in Python](Salifort-Motors-analysis-Python)**: This data analysis embarked on a comprehensive exploration of employee workload, satisfaction, and potential enhancement areas within Salifort Motors.

-- **[Data Cleaning and Preparation in R](Data)**: for the "Human Activity Recognition Using Smartphones" project.
+- **[Data Cleaning and Transformation Project in R](Data-Cleaning-and-Transformation-Project-R)**: for the "Human Activity Recognition Using Smartphones" project.
 This project involves merging datasets, extracting mean and standard deviation measurements, assigning descriptive activity names, and creating a tidy dataset containing the average value of each variable for each activity and subject.
 The resulting dataset is saved as a tidy_dataset.txt file.

 ## Get in touch